kaneko256/C/README.md

 # C Programs
-This repository contains programs in C.
+This repository contains programs written in C.
 Most of code was made for university assignment and exam preparetion.